sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 So Amdahl's law has a huge impact.
 Serialization doesn't mean only locking on a mutex.
 Serialization can mean sharing the same memory or sharing the same address bus for the memory, if it is not a NUMA architecture.
 Sharing the same cache line or anything that is shared within the processor starts to bend that curve down and it bends down rapidly, even an atomic bends that curve down.

+{::comment}
+Also, in the Amdahl's law section I think we should have a passing reference to Gustafson's law which is related to Amdahl's law but is looking at latency of the system as the number of processors increases instead of time to complete a fixed body of work.
+Gustafson's law is applicable for building interactive systems and scalable server architectures as examples where scalability implies the system will be processing more requests.
+{:/comment}

 The following illustrates an often used model for implementing exclusive access to an object by multiple threads:

 {% include figure.md name='05-traditional_locking-1' caption="Different threads need access to single object" %}